 As an RN in the Maternal Child field so I knew this wasn’t necessarily true but it still made an impact on me.
 I was a mess leaving the office that day, I couldn’t wait to get home.

-I changed providers and decided to go with a midwife and it was one of the best decisions.
+When I changed providers and decided to go with a midwife, it was one of the best decisions.
 I met with my new midwife who never once in our entire first visit ever mentioned anything about my weight.
 It was amazing.

 Related: How to Find a Size Friendly Provider